 Will I Get A Job?

-Students who successfully complete this Bachelor of Arts degree can receive an Iowa teacher license in Industrial Technology.
-Since there is a critical shortage of technology education/industrial technology teachers in Iowa and throughout the country, virtually 100% of the graduates of our Technology Education program find jobs within a year of their graduation if they chose to teach.
-Secondary school administrators and teachers from around Iowa and surrounding states consistently request graduates of UNI’s Technology Education program.
+There is a critical shortage of technology education/industrial technology teachers in Iowa and throughout the country.
+100% of the graduates of the Technology and Engineering Education program find jobs within a year of their graduation if they chose to teach.
+Secondary school administrators and teachers from around Iowa and surrounding states consistently request graduates of UNI’s Technology and Engineering Education program.
 UNI is the only Iowa Regents institution that offers a technology teacher preparation program at the undergraduate level.
 The demand for technology education/industrial technology teachers is more than UNI’s Technology Education program can fulfill.